Get Access and Search

-I understand that the statute makes it unlawful to obtain or use this or these reports for: any unlawful purpose; any commercial purpose other than by news and communication media for dissemination to the general public; determining or establishing of the credit rating of any individual; or use, directly or indirectly, in the solicitation of money for any political, charitable, or other purpose (5 U.S.C.
-App.
-4 § 105(d)).
+I understand that it is unlawful to obtain or use this or these reports for: any unlawful purpose; any commercial purpose other than by news and communication media for dissemination to the general public; determining or establishing of the credit rating of any individual; or use, directly or indirectly, in the solicitation of money for any political, charitable, or other purpose (5 U.S.C. § 13107).

 I understand that whoever, in any manner within the jurisdiction of the executive, legislative, or judicial branch of the Government of the United States, knowingly and willfully (1) falsifies, conceals, or covers up by any trick, scheme, or device a material fact; (2) makes any materially false fictitious, or fraudulent statement or representation; or (3) makes or uses any false writing or document, knowing the same to contain any materially false, fictitious, or fraudulent statement or entry, shall be fined not more than $10,000 or imprisoned not more than five years, or both (18 U.S.C. § 1001).

 Section 13107 of title 5, United States Code authorizes the collection and public availability of the information requested.
 Failure to comply with these statutory requirements is cause to deny access to a judge’s financial disclosure report filed with the Administrative Office of the U.S. Courts in accordance with the requirements of the Financial Disclosure Requirements of Federal Personnel (5 U.S.C. §§ 13101-13111).
 This information may be disclosed to members of the Judicial Conference of the United States Committee on Financial Disclosure, judiciary officers and employees who have a need for the information in the performance of their duties, and the individuals whose reports are accessed, as well as law enforcement officials who have a need for the information in the performance of their duties.